Belshazzar's Feast (Walton): History and commentary

 Walton struggled with the setting for several years, and it grew from its original conception as a short work for small forces, as commissioned by the BBC, to its eventual form.
 The invitation had come in a letter of 21 August 1929 from the BBC programme planner Edward Clark, who asked Walton for a work suitable for broadcasting, written for a small choir, soloist, and an orchestra not exceeding 15 players.
 Walton and Clark knew each other, as they had had dealings in relation to the premiere of the composer's Viola Concerto, which was premiered in the same year with Paul Hindemith as soloist.
 Walton dedicated the work to his friend and benefactor Lord Berners.

 This was an age of gifted amateur choruses, and conductors and institutions dedicated to bringing forward new music, and the Leeds Festival took on the first performance.
-The baritone soloist was Dennis Noble, who recorded the work twice (including its premiere recording) and came to be particularly associated with it.

-At first the work seemed avant-garde because of its extrovert writing and musical complexity; it is however always firmly tonal although it is scored without a key signature and with many accidentals.
+At first the work seemed avant-garde because of its extrovert writing and musical complexity; it is however always firmly tonal although it is scored without a key signature and passes through many keys.
 The addition of the brass bands was suggested by the festival director, the conductor Sir Thomas Beecham; the bands were on hand anyway for a performance of Berlioz’s Requiem, and Beecham said to the young Walton: "As you'll never hear the thing again, my boy, why not throw in a couple of brass bands?".
 Under the baton of Malcolm Sargent, an outstanding choral conductor, it was an immediate success, despite its severe challenges to the chorus.
 The work has remained one of Walton's most celebrated compositions.

 The London premiere was conducted by Adrian Boult on 25 November 1931.
 The young Benjamin Britten was in the audience.
 The work was performed at the ISCM Festival in Amsterdam in 1933.
 Leopold Stokowski conducted two performances with the Philadelphia Orchestra in January 1934.
 Sargent regularly programmed it throughout the rest of his career, and took it as far afield as Australia, Brussels, Vienna and Boston.
 Not only British conductors from Sargent to Simon Rattle, but also Eugene Ormandy, Maurice Abravanel, André Previn, Robert Shaw, Leonard Slatkin and Andrew Litton have recorded the work.
 In 1947 Herbert von Karajan called it "the best choral music that's been written in the last 50 years".
 Karajan only ever performed the work once, in 1948 in Vienna, but it was a performance that moved Walton to tears and he expressed amazement that he could ever have written such a wonderful work.

 On the other hand, the Synod of the Church of England considered its text inappropriate for performance in cathedrals, hence the Three Choirs Festival did not permit its performance until 1957.
 The Worcester Music Festival barred it until 1975.